jlinoff/moniconn/README.md

 It is based on a run that was initiated like this: `make hour-now`.
 To see more make targets type `make help`.

-These tools you be used to monitor your interconnection to see how reliable it is.
-The data can also be presented to your internet service provider (ISP) to help track down service problems.
+These tools can be used to monitor your interconnection to see how reliable it is.
+The data and plot can also be presented to your internet service provider (ISP) to help track down service problems.

 ### get an hourly report: